beckn/developer-docs/content/Core.md

 # Current Version - 0.7.1

-The current version of the beckn protocol specification is 0.7.1.
+The current version of the beckn-core protocol specification is 0.7.1.
+This specification uses the [Semantic Versioning Scheme version 2.0](https://semver.org/spec/v2.0.0.html)

+# Current Schema Version - 0.7.1

+The current version of the beckn-core Schema is 0.7.1.
 This specification uses the [Semantic Versioning Scheme version 2.0](https://semver.org/spec/v2.0.0.html)

 # Supported Domains